akhoeeng/pantry/README.md

 As a user, I want to be able to...

-- add an ingredient (e.g. a carrot) and its amount to my virtual pantry
+- add an ingredient (e.g. a carrot) and its amount to my virtual pantry and see the updated total amount of the ingredient
-- remove an ingredient (e.g. a carrot) and its amount from my virtual pantry
+- remove an ingredient (e.g. a carrot) and its amount from my virtual pantry and see how much I have left of the ingredient
 - view a list of the names of all ingredients in my virtual pantry
-- mark an ingredient as "to buy" and add it to my grocery list
+- flag an ingredient in my pantry as "to buy" and add it to my grocery list